 - Feeding (bottle-fed), changing, swaddling, soothing, and putting your baby back to sleep

-- Light housekeeping such as baby laundry and dishes (so as long as it doesn’t disturb sleeping household)
+- Light housekeeping such as baby laundry and dishes (as long as it doesn’t disturb sleeping household)

 - Re-stocking and tidying the nursery